MinasyanHay/Data-Science-Project/README.md

-# Naukri Web Scraping
+# Data-Science-Project

-🚀 Welcome to the Naukri Web Scraping Project!
+🚀 Welcome to the Data Science Project!
 This project involves scraping job listings from Naukri.com, extracting valuable information, cleaning and processing the data, and creating insightful visualizations using Tableau.
 Below, you'll find an overview of the project, its prerequisites, execution steps, and a brief description of the analysis and dashboard creation.

 ## 📝 Project Overview